 - Demonstrate own professional role practice consistent with the competencies of the unique specialty at the master's level.

 - Translate theoretical and conceptual knowledge into advanced nursing practice actions that promote optimal health care quality and patient safety outcomes.

-- Integrate informatics, health care technology, and interpersonal collaboration in the delivery of person-centered nursing practice for individuals and populations.
+- Integrate informatics, health care technology and interpersonal collaboration in the delivery of person-centered nursing practice for individuals and populations.

-- Engage in systems leadership with a focus on preventive care, policy development, and patient advocacy.
+- Engage in systems leadership with a focus on preventive care, policy development and patient advocacy.

-- Integrate the Jesuit and Mercy traditions in providing culturally competent, compassionate, holistic, and person-centered care with a commitment to human dignity in the contemporary world.
+- Integrate the Jesuit and Mercy traditions in providing culturally competent, compassionate, holistic and person-centered care with a commitment to human dignity in the contemporary world.

 Full-time and Part-time Options

+The McAuley School of Nursing is committed to flexibility in the program and therefore offers both full- and part-time options for degree completion.
 Full-time study can be completed in two years with some courses offered during the summer semester.
-The master of science degree is conferred at the completion of the program requirements.
+Additionally, the program is offered online with course meetings scheduled in the evening to accommodate working adults.
+The master of science degree in nursing is conferred at the completion of the program requirements.